gulakov/debatesynergy.com/README.md

-DebateSynergy.com free open-source web app enables high school and college debate teams to store online research and stream debate rounds.
-Users can make custom extensions to the interface, built using jQuery & Bootstrap interface to format user's research files and manage files with a filetree,  server built with Node.js and MongoDB to store files and Google OAuth for login,  and using socket.io to livestream debate rounds to the room, as the user scrolls speech.
+DebateSynergy.com open-source web app enables high school and college debate teams to store online research and stream debate rounds.
+Hackers are welcome. jQuery-based interface enabled formatting user's research files and managing files with a filetree, and users can make custom JS/CSS extensions.
+Server built with Node.js and MongoDB to store files and Google OAuth for login,  and using socket.io to livestream debate rounds to the room, as the user scrolls speech.

 ```